SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/configure-loriot-credentials-register-network-server.md

 The Loriot Lora agent picks `gw` with the oldest timestamp for processing.
 The Loriot LoRa agent maps the `rssi` value to the standard {{< product-c8y-iot >}} `SignalStrength` object and updates the device managed object with the `lat` and `lon` values.

-In order to be able to send downlink operations, the devices registered via uplink message must be re-registered using Cumulocity (see [Device registration via Cumulocity](#configure-loriot-credentials-cumulocity)), so as to be associated with a connection and a device type
+In order to be able to send downlink operations, the devices registered via uplink message must be re-registered using {{< product-c8y-iot >}} (see [Device registration via Cumulocity IoT](#configure-loriot-credentials-cumulocity)), to be associated with a connection and a device type.